IPPSR/congressData/README.md

 application](https://congress.ippsr.msu.edu/congress/) that enables easy manipulation and exploration of the data is also available.

-## The Congress Data Codebook and Manual
+## The CongressData Codebook and Manual

-The Congress Data codebook is available in this repo
+The CongressData codebook is available in this repo
 <a href="https://raw.githubusercontent.com/IPPSR/congressData/main/congress_codebook_1.pdf" target="_blank">here</a>.

 A number of aggregations of the base member-year dataset (along with